Legal scholars increasingly raise constitutional argument that Trump should be barred from presidency – KION546

 “The process that will play out over the coming year could give rise to momentary social unrest and even violence.
 But so could the failure to engage in this constitutionally mandated process,” Luttig and Tribe write.

-Previously, advocacy groups contested the ability of Republican members of Congress Marjorie Taylor Green and Madison Cawthorn to be ballot candidates in 2022 because of the 14th Amendment and their vocal support of the Capitol rioters.
+Previously, advocacy groups used the 14th Amendment to contest the ability of Republican members of Congress Marjorie Taylor Green and Madison Cawthorn to be ballot candidates in 2022 because of their vocal support of the Capitol rioters.
 But judges decided neither could be disqualified.

-However, one convicted Capitol rioter, Couy Griffin, was removed from an elected county office he held in New Mexico by a judge.
+However, one convicted Capitol rioter, Couy Griffin, was removed by a judge from an elected county office in New Mexico.

 This story has been updated with additional information.